falselunatic/ThreeDimThreeJ/README.md

-# Three.js 3D Scene with Rotating Box, Sphere, and Grid
+# Three.js 3D Scene with Rotating Box, Two Rotating Spheres, and Grid

 This project is a basic 3D scene built with [Three.js](https://threejs.org/), featuring a rotating box, a plane, a sphere, a grid helper, and interactive camera controls using `OrbitControls`.
 The scene includes visual aids such as an axes helper and grid to enhance orientation within the 3D environment.